mtopircean/essentials-by-livia/README.md

         return user
 ```

-FEATURES----Intentional limitations:
+Intentional limitations - features:

 - Admin has view only rights for AppUser in admin section.
 Any changes need to be operated in the User section in Admin.
-- Only areas in the product section and promotion section are the descriptions.
-Anything else needs to be updated from administrator panel in order to avoid massive database disruption.
+- The only areas in the product section and promotions section are the descriptions.
+Anything else needs to be updated from the administrator panel in order to avoid massive database disruption.

 #### Features implemented